- 0: Environment Setup

 - 7: Interact With Component States

-This step explains how to set up your local machine (whether it be running on Windows, macOS, or Linux) to be able to actively follow the rest of the tutorials in this series.
+This preliminary tutorial explains how to set up your local machine (whether it be running on Windows, macOS, or Linux) to be able to actively follow the rest of the tutorials in this series.

 Make sure Git is properly installed and working on your local machine.
 It will be needed to clone the repository required for these tutorials.

 Git can be downloaded from the following URL: https://git-scm.com/download.

 Node.js will be used to install the project dependencies and run a developer server for these tutorials.

 You can download Node.js from the following URL: https://nodejs.org/en/.

 Make sure you use Node.js v4 or later.
 You can check what Node.js version is installed on your local machine by typing the following command in a terminal: